-Next to its superb Fastgun turnbuckles, Torklift International’s Tie Down system might just be the crown jewel of the company’s extensive product lineup.
+Next to its superb FastGun turnbuckles, Torklift International’s Tie-Down system might just be the crown jewel of the company’s extensive product lineup.
 The Torklift Tie-Down System consists of four independent, frame-mounted tie down receivers that work much like a standard hitch receiver as the tie down inserts are removable.
 This means that when you’re not hauling around your truck camper, the tie-down receivers are practically undetectable.
-The tie-down receivers bolt to the undercarriage of the truck’s frame using existing bolts, holes and attachment points.
-No welding or additional drilling is necessary.
+The steel tie-downs bolt to the undercarriage of the truck’s frame using existing bolts, holes and attachment points.
+No welding or additional drilling into the frame is necessary.
 In our opinion, no other system works better in keeping your truck camper secured to your truck than Torklift’s frame-mounted, tie-down system.
-This is a Torklift Tie-Down Installation Report and Review.
+In this article, we will provide an installation report of our Torklift Tie-Downs in addition to providing a review on the quality of the system.

 The tie-down installation for our Ram 3500 wasn’t too difficult, though a call into Torklift was required to answer a few questions.
 All said and done, it took us about three hours to install all four receivers, which wasn’t too bad.
 For the record, we installed Torklift kit D2123 for the front tie downs and D3109 for the rears.
 These are the kit numbers specified in Torklift’s installation guide for a 2013 Ram 3500, short-bed model with cab length nerf bars and with the factory hitch.
 Total cost though Amazon.com was about $450.